JoshuaKoh/JoshuaKoh.github.io/_posts/2018-06-22-Koh-reative-Amsterdam-Adventure.md

 This was a tall library.
 Not very wide, but seven stories tall.
 Six of them had books and the seventh was a cafe.
 Most of the books were in Dutch, so I didn’t have much of a chance (or a reason) to look through them.
 It was a nice environment though.
 There was lots of open desk space, and most of the bookshelves were illuminated with lights running vertically along the shelves.
 It was like an IKEA that you were supposed to stay at and study or read in.

-![Truly a tall library](http://www.joshuakoh.me/koh-reative-images/amsterdam-stairs.jpg)
+![Truly a tall library](http://www.joshuakoh.me/koh-reative-images/amsterdam-stairs.jpg) *Truly a tall library*

 I still had over an hour before I needed to return to the train station and the airport, and I didn’t have anything else I particularly wanted to see (or smell) in Amsterdam.
 So, I grabbed a desk at the sixth floor and typed this script.
 You can see a meta picture of me writing it on my website.
 It’s now 11:03am, so I’ll maybe find a place to grab a quick bite to eat and then head back to the airport.

 ![Here is me, breaking meta to tell you in second person to look at this meta picture as referenced in a meta-sense in the audio.](http://www.joshuakoh.me/koh-reative-images/amsterdam-library.jpg)
+*Here is me, breaking meta to tell you in second person to look at this meta picture as referenced in a meta-sense in the audio.*

 ---